Dianne is an author, motivator, risk taker, educator, yoga teacher, and creator of Yogasteya.com.

 No yogi left behind.
 Yoga is in all of us, and for all of us.

 Dianne has had over 1000 hours yoga training in different modalities such as yoga therapeutics, restorative, meditation and Anusara Yoga.
 She is a believer in yoga for all!
-It is time to invite and encourage all sizes, all abilities and all genders to the mat!
-Dianne is teacher on the faculty of Namaste Yoga Studies Program in Royal Oak, Michigan and is the Director of Eastside Yoga School.
+It’s time to invite and encourage all sizes, all abilities and all genders to the mat!
+Dianne is a teacher on the faculty of Namaste Yoga Studies Program in Royal Oak, Michigan and is the Director of Eastside Yoga School.

-Dianne is a columnist for the Elephant Journal, Do You Yoga and is a contributing author to the upcoming book Yoga and Body Image: A New Anthology due out in October 2014.
+Dianne is a columnist for the Elephant Journal and is a contributing author to the upcoming book Yoga and Body Image: A New Anthology due out in October 2014.
 Dianne is also featured in the book Yes Yoga Has Curves .
 She is the founder of Yogasteya Online Yoga Studio and is the a founding board member of the Yoga and Body Image Coalition.
 YBI is dedicated to creating positive awareness around Body Image.
 Dianne runs yoga retreats, trains yoga teachers, has a husband, two small boys and not enough sleep.

 From Around the Web

 Dianne Bondy founder of body-positive online yoga studio Yogasteya.com founding board member and partner of the Yoga + Body Image Coalition and a contributor to Yoga + Body Image: “You encourage the people that don’t fit the stereotype to stand in their own power and teach and be seen.
 We hold space for them to do so.”

 I started when I was about 3 with my mom.
 She would put my brother and sister down for a nap and we would have yoga time.
 It was they only way she could reduce the stress of being a Mom with 3 kids ag I loved practicing shoulder stand and down dog with my mom.
 I do the same with my boys.